Beritha-n12/womxchange_e_commerce/README.md

 # WomXchange Rwanda: E-Commerce Platform for Women Entrepreneurs

 ## Description
-WomXchange Rwanda is a free and easy-to-use online platform designed to help women entrepreneurs in Kigali sell their products, manage orders, and grow their businesses.
-It provides simple tools for both sellers and buyers, including a chatbot for support, product management, order tracking, and an integrated payment system via MoMoPay (Mobile Money).
+WomXchange Rwanda is Multilingual a free and easy-to-use online platform designed to help women entrepreneurs in Kigali sell their products, manage orders, and grow their businesses.
+It provides simple tools for both sellers and buyers, including a Community chat for supporting seller , product management, order tracking, and an integrated payment system via MoMoPay (Mobile Money).
 The platform supports both English and Kinyarwanda, making it more accessible to a wide range of users.
  ** Three key user roles:**

 - **Admins**: Oversee vendors, manage users, track sales and reports
 - **Vendors**: Upload and manage products and handle customer orders
-- **Buyers**: Browse products, add to cart, place orders, and track  purchases
+- **Buyers**: Browse products, add to cart, place orders, and manage their profiles

 ## Basic Features